Introducing Preah Khan

 Among the carvings found at Preah Khan was the bust of Jayavarman now in Phnom Penh’s National Museum and widely copied as a souvenir for tourists.
-The body of the statue was discovered a few years ago by locals who alerted authorities, making it possible for a joyous reunion of head and body in 2000.
+The body of the statue was discovered in the 1990s by locals who alerted authorities, making it possible for a joyous reunion of head and body in 2000.

 Most locals refer to this temple as Prasat Bakan; scholars officially refer to it as Bakan Svay Rolay, combining the local name for the temple and the district name.
 Khmers in Siem Reap often refer to it as Preah Khan-Kompong Svay.

 Locals say there are no landmines in the vicinity of Preah Khan, but stick to marked paths just to be on the safe side.